Jensen615/Analyzing-College-Enrollment-Statistics/README.md

   public static void main(String []args) {
   // This method will print a brief description of Jensen System.out.println("Hello World!
-Jensen is clearly a newbie.");
+Jensen is clearly a newbie!");

    }
   }